-Since its inception in 2002, the IMT Des Moines Marathon has provided a positive image of Des Moines by offering race distances for athletes of all abilities from the IMT Des Moines Monument Mile in September to the IMT Des Moines Marathon & Half Marathon, Bankers Trust Marathon Relay, Principal 5K Road Race, MercyOne 5-Mile Run, Mercy One 1-Mile Walk and MercyOne Children’s Hospital Kids Run in October.
+Since its inception in 2002, the IMT Des Moines Marathon has provided a positive image of Des Moines by offering race distances for athletes of all abilities from the IMT Des Moines Marathon & Half Marathon, Bankers Trust Marathon Relay, and Principal 5K Road Race to the MercyOne 5-Mile Run, Mercy One 1-Mile Walk, and MercyOne Children’s Hospital Kids Run in October.

 Terms & Conditions

-Rules & Regulations The following items are not permitted in the IMT DMM: dogs on leashes or other pets, skateboards, bicycles, roller blades, baby joggers* or any other types of vehicles. *The Saturday events are stroller-friendly, meaning an adult may run, jog or walk with a stroller or wheelchair.
+Rules & Regulations The following items are not permitted in the IMT DMM: dogs on leashes or other pets, skateboards, bicycles, rollerblades, baby joggers*, or any other types of vehicles. *However, the Saturday events are stroller-friendly, meaning an adult may run, jog or walk with a stroller or wheelchair.

-Disqualification If an athlete who is registered for a race runs in a different race, without officially requesting to do so prior to race day, they will be automatically disqualified and listed in the results as DNF (Did Not Finish).
-Bandit pacers, bandit runners or any athlete participating in any portion of any race without a proper race number/bib will be removed from the course.
+Disqualification If an athlete who is registered for a race runs in a different race, without officially requesting to do so prior to, or on, race day, they will be automatically disqualified and listed in the results as DNF (Did Not Finish).
+Race bandits, bandit pacers, or any athlete participating in any portion of any race without a proper race number/bib will be removed from the course.
 These regulations are for the safety of the athletes participating in the race.
 The IMT DMM reserves the right to disqualify and remove anyone from the course at any time.

 Course-cutting may be determined by eye-witness reports, by surveillance equipment and video, or by the participant failing to register times at timing mats or appearing in race photography.
 Participants with missing or irregular mile split times at official timing checkpoints will be reviewed and may be disqualified.